datamacgyver/ds-process/1_initialisation_phase/2_brief_digestion.md

 * What high-level approaches could we use (e.g. unsupervised clustering vs boosted-tree-based classification)?
 To do this you need to have a clear idea of the deliverables!
 * What (if anything) already exists?
 Can it be re-used or modified?
-* Don't be afraid to seek input from non-DS resources (such as your stakeholders).
+* Don't be afraid to seek input from non-DS resources (such as your clients/stakeholders).
 They may have ideas or assumptions that are of use.

 ## Scope